-The excavation works for the penstock, anchor blocks and saddle support have been completed.
-The concreting works for the anchor block as well as manifold is in progress.
-The installation of branch pipes and 3 units of bifurcation pipes at the manifold section is in final stage of completion.
-Till date almost 4,274.73 m3 of concrete has already been poured in the anchor block and manifold region for the encasing of the penstock.
+The concreting works of the manifold region have all been completed.
+The backfilling works at this region has already been commenced.
+Further, the concreting works for the anchor block and the saddle support are in progress.
+Till date, more than 5,000.00 m3 of concrete has already been poured in the anchor block and manifold region for the encasing of the penstock.